GodotSteam/GodotSteam-Docs/docs/classes/ugc.md

 	* file_id (uint64_t)
 	* accept_tos (bool)

+	`accept_tos` should return false if the user has accepted the Workshop TOS.
+If it is true, direct the user to the TOS so they can accept it.

     ---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/ISteamUGC#CreateItemResult_t){ .md-button .md-button--store target="_blank" }